 The Band Tailed Pigeon can be found on the west side of the continental divide, from Alaska down to South America.
 Sadly, this bird once traveled in large flocks, but has now become uncommon in much of its range.
 But they still thrive on the west coast and on Vancouver Island.

-You can see the Band Tailed Pigeon everywhere in Victoria from May until the end of September.
-They like to roost in Gary oak trees and in the coniferous forests that surround the city where they seek out acorns and berry producing plants and trees.
+You can see the band-tailed pigeon everywhere in Victoria from May until the end of September.
+They like to roost in Gary oak trees and in the coniferous forests that surround the city, where they seek out acorns and berry-producing plants and trees.

 Both the male and the female start to produce it just before the time their chicks hatch.
-The secretion is also known as crop milk, since it is produced from special cells in the crop, a sac-like distension in the digestive system where birds store food.
+The secretion is also known as crop milk since it is produced from special cells in the crop.
+This is a sac-like distension in the digestive system where birds store food.
 The parent birds regurgitate the crop milk to their chicks.
 At first, the chick eats nothing else, and it thrives on the extremely high protein and fat content of the milk.
-As the chick grows, increasing amount of other crop contents, such as seeds and grass, are added to the feeds.
+As the chick grows, an increasing amount of other crop contents, such as seeds and grass, are added to the feeds.
 By the time the chick is ready to fledge, parent birds have stopped producing the milk, and the chick receives the normal adult diet.